jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When this section applies
 (1) This section applies when section DZ 2 (Life insurers acquiring property before 1 April 1988) applies.
 Amount of deduction
-(2) The amount of the deduction is calculated using the formula— specific liability × property sum. total liability Definition of items in formula
+(2) The amount of the deduction is calculated using the formula—specific liability×property sum.total liability Definition of items in formula
 (3) The items in the formula are defined in subsections (4) to (9).
 Specific liability